What is it?

 More data means more products and services to offer.
 There’s a vast expanse of unclaimed ideas out there – after all, this is uncharted territory.
 Use your imagination – even if it seems like science fiction, it might by now be ordinary!

 Financials have endless opportunities.
 Consider a green mortgage.
 Offer a special rate on a mortgage for homebuyers willing to green-ify their home.
 Take smart home management hardware (like Nest), combine it with green technology (like solar panels, wind turbines, batteries, and more), and have your mortgage app interface with the devices to ensure they’re working as they should.
-You’ll have an environmentally friendly, money-saving, government-subsidized product that generates interest and appeals to millennials.
+You’ll have an environmentally friendly, money-saving, government-subsidized product that generates interest and appeals to millennials and Gen Z.

 Or what about a smart bank account?
 A hybrid chequing/savings account that analyses the customer’s cash flow habits and optimizes a distribution between chequing and savings, allowing them to save more without losing access to what they need.